Matrix Product Belief Propagation for reweighted stochastic dynamics over graphs: Results

 where $g(m)=-\frac{1}{N}\log\sum_{\{\sigma_{i}^{t}\}_{i,t}}W(\overline{\boldsymbol{\sigma}})\delta\left(Nm,\sum_{i}\sigma_{i}^{T}\right)$, and $m(h)=\arg\min_{m}\left\{ g(m)-hm\right\} $.
 In regions where $g(m)$ is convex, the Legendre transform (\ref{eq:legendre}) can be inverted to obtain a large deviation law for the probability of observing the system at final time with magnetization $m$

 where $h(m)$ is the inverse of $m(h)$.
-Fig. \ref{fig:large_deviations} shows the estimate of $g(m)$ for a ferromagnetic Ising model on an infinite random graph initialized at magnetization $m^{0}=0.1$ and evolving according to Glauber dynamics for $T=10$ epochs. $p(m)$ has a minimum at $m\approx0.145$ which corresponds to the free dynamics $h=0$.
+Fig. \ref{fig:large_deviations} shows the estimate of $g(m)$ for a ferromagnetic Ising model on an infinite random graph initialized at magnetization $m^{0}=0.1$ and evolving for $T=10$ epochs. $p(m)$ has a minimum at $m\approx0.145$ which corresponds to the free dynamics $h=0$.

 Such an analysis could not have been carried out by means of Monte Carlo methods since the probability of sampling a trajectory ending at $m$ is infinitesimal, as is clear from the large deviation law in fig. \ref{fig:large_deviations}.